itzkou/folio/content/projects/atoz.md

 showInProjects: true
 ---

 Generally free coding resources for beginners in Node.js and android.
 The project relies on React and docusaurus.
+My contribution to this repository was done during [HacktoberFest](https://hacktoberfest.digitalocean.com/)